Troubleshooting Access to n8n on http://localhost:5678

 - Linux Firewalld: Use commands like

-sudo firewall-cmd --zone=public --add-port=5678/tcp --permanent
+sudo firewall-cmd --zone=public --add-port=5678/tcp --permanentfollowed bysudo firewall-cmd --reload.

 3. Correcting Configuration Issues

-.
+The primary configuration setting that often causes issues is the WEBHOOK_URL.
 This tells n8n what URL to use for its webhooks, which are crucial for many integrations.

 -